Andre601/GitHub-Markdown/docs/github/general.md

 [emoji-cheat-sheet.com]: https://www.webfx.com/tools/emoji-cheat-sheet/

 # General

-!!! info "Note"
-    Don't mind the "Table of contents" on the right side not showing all headers.
-This is a [MkDocs limitation]!

 This page lists all features that can be used across all places on GitHub, which support markdown formatting.

 - [Headers](#headers)